2023 FIA Formula 3 Championship: Driver changes

 Van Amersfoort Racing signed Caio Collet, 8th in 2022 with MP Motorsport, to replace Franco Colapinto.
 Reece Ushijima was superseded by Tommy Smith, who had been driving in regional F3-level series since 2019, most recently GB3 in 2022, where he took one win on the way to 19th with Douglas Motorsport.

-Carlin fielded an all-new driver lineup, with Zak O'Sullivan switching to Prema, Brad Benavides graduating to Formula 2, and Enzo Trulli switching to Japanese Super Formula Lights.
-The latter two were replaced by 2020 F4 US champion Hunter Yeany, moving over from Campos after an injury-curtailed season, and Ido Cohen, who drove for Jenzer in 2022 and returned to Carlin, with whom he competed in 2021 and in the 2020 Euroformula Open Championship.
+Carlin fielded an all-new driver lineup, with Zak O'Sullivan switching to Prema, Brad Benavides graduating to Formula 2, and Enzo Trulli switching to Super Formula Lights.
+The latter two were replaced by 2020 F4 US Champion Hunter Yeany, moving over from Campos Racing after an injury-curtailed season, and Ido Cohen, who drove for Jenzer Motorsport in 2022 and returned to Carlin, with whom he competed in 2021 and in the 2020 Euroformula Open Championship.
 The team also signed one Williams Academy driver to replace another, with O'Sullivan's seat being taken over by 2022 British F4 vice-champion Oliver Gray.

-Campos Racing signed Christian Mansell, who had already contested two Formula 3 rounds at Charouz Racing System in 2022, to replace David Vidales, who also moved to Super Formula Lights.
+Campos Racing signed Christian Mansell, who had already contested two Formula 3 rounds with Charouz Racing System in 2022, to replace David Vidales, who also moved to Super Formula Lights.
 Hunter Yeany also left the team to join Carlin and was replaced by 2022 Spanish F4 and French F4 vice-champion Hugh Barter.

-Jenzer Motorsport has an all-rookie lineup in 2023, replacing Carlin-bound Ido Cohen, Federico Malvestiti and William Alatalo.
+Jenzer Motorsport had an all-rookie lineup in 2023, replacing Carlin-bound Ido Cohen, Federico Malvestiti and William Alatalo.
 Alex García made his Formula 3 debut after a seventh place in the 2022 Euroformula Open Championship with Motopark.
-Alongside him will be PHM-backed Nikita Bedrin, who steps up to the category after two years in Formula 4, with a high point of fourth place in the 2022 ADAC and UAE F4 championships.
+Alongside him was PHM-backed Nikita Bedrin, who stepped up to the category after two years in Formula 4, with a high point of fourth place in the 2022 ADAC and UAE F4 Championships.
 The last seat was filled by another PHM-supported F4 graduate in Taylor Barnard, last years' ADAC F4 vice-champion.

 New entrant PHM Racing by Charouz hired Sophia Flörsch for their first season in the championship, a move partially funded by FIA Formula 3 promoter Formula Motorsport.
 Flörsch previously drove for Campos Racing in 2020 and had competed in endurance and sportscar racing since then.
 She replaced Francesco Pizzi, who left FIA F3 to join TJ Speed in USF Pro 2000.
 Their second seat, which was shared by a handful of drivers in 2022, was filled by Roberto Faria, who competed in GB3 for the last three years, coming fifth in the latter two.
-The final seat was taken by Piotr Wiśnicki, who graduated to FIA F3 after a season in the Formula Regional European Championship to replace László Tóth.
+The final seat was taken by Piotr Wiśnicki, who graduated to FIA F3 after a season in the Formula Regional European Championship, to replace László Tóth.